You can have your executor create a trust upon your death.

 Learn about beneficiaries in estate planning.

 The most important part in creating a testamentary trust is to name a trustee, the person in charge of handling the trust.
 You'll want to choose someone that you can count on to manage the trust property and distribute it to your beneficiaries.
-You may even name a successor trustee who takes over if the trustee is unable to do so, as well as co-trustee.
+You may even name a successor trustee, who takes over if the trustee is unable to do so, as well as co-trustee.

 Read our guide to choosing a trustee.

 State which of your assets should transfer (or pour over) into the trust.
 You don't need to transfer everything; you can still give away assets directly to beneficiaries through the will.

 Related article: Should I put my house in a trust?

 Trusts are simply a way of passing on assets and they can be further broken down into different types, depending on your goals.
 A family trust holds property for your family, while a spousal testamentary trust holds assets just for a surviving spouse.
 If the trust is meant to help minimize your spouse’s future estate value, then it might be a bypass trust.

 If your testamentary trust holds an inheritance for a beneficiary with special needs, then you might have a special needs trust.
 Most types of trust that you want can be created as a testamentary trust.
 A more complex trust however may require you to work with an estate attorney.

 Learn about all the different types of trusts and which one may be right for you.